Big-Life-Lab/chmsflow/README.md

 1.  `variables.csv` - a list of variables that can be transformed across CHMS surveys.
 2.  `variable_details.csv` - information that describes how the variables are recoded.
 3. Vignettes - that describe how to use R to transform or generate new derived variables that are listed in `variables.csv`.
 Transformations are performed using `rec_with_table()`. `variables.csv` and `variable_details.csv`.
-4. Synthetic CHMS data - `chmsflow` includes synthetic data used for the vignettes and to imitate actual CHMS data housed at the RDC.
-The synthetic CHMS data is stored in /data as .RData files.
+4. CHMS dummy data - `chmsflow` includes dummy data used for the vignettes and to imitate actual CHMS data housed at the RDC.
+The CHMS dummy data is stored in /data as .RData files.
 They can be read as a package database.

 ```
-# Read synthetic cycle 2 data
+# Read cycle 2 dummy data

-synthetic_cycle2_data <- cycle2
+cycle2_dummy_data <- cycle2
 ```

 ### Roadmap